rainlanguage/rain-protocol/README.md

 The token balances can be used indirectly for other claims, promotions and events as a proof of participation in the original distribution by token holders.

-The token can optionally be restricted by the `Prestige` contract to only allow receipients with a specified membership status.
+The token can optionally be restricted by the `Tier` contract to only allow receipients with a specified membership status.

 ### RedeemableERC20Pool